tpunt/PHP7-Reference/README.md

 // operators on expressions enclosed in ()
 (function () {})() // IIFE syntax from JS

-// operator support on dereferencable scalars 'string'->toUpper(); // call the toUpper() method on the string 'string'
 ```

 The ability to arbitrarily combine variable operators came from reversing the